junxit/us-congress-bills-114/bill.md

 - **(a)** *From certain Federal offenders* Section 3 of the DNA Analysis Backlog Elimination Act of 2000 (42 U.S.C.
 14135a) is amended—
   - **(1)** in subsection (b), by adding at the end the following: “The Director of the Federal Bureau of Investigation may waive the requirements under this subsection if DNA samples are analyzed by means of Rapid DNA instruments and the results are included in CODIS.”; and
   - **(2)** in subsection (c), by adding at the end the following:
-    > - **(3)** The term “Rapid DNA instruments” means instrumentation that carries out a fully automated process to derive a DNA profile from a DNA sample.
+    > - **(3)** The term “Rapid DNA instruments” means instrumentation that carries out a fully automated process to derive a DNA profileanalysis from a DNA sample.

 - **(b)** *From certain District of Columbia offenders* Section 4 of the DNA Analysis Backlog Elimination Act of 2000 (42 U.S.C.
 14135b) is amended—
   - **(1)** in subsection (b), by adding at the end the following: “The Director of the Federal Bureau of Investigation may waive the requirements under this subsection if DNA samples are analyzed by means of Rapid DNA instruments and the results are included in CODIS.”; and
   - **(2)** in subsection (c), by adding at the end the following:
-    > - **(3)** The term “Rapid DNA instruments” means instrumentation that carries out a fully automated process to derive a DNA profile from a DNA sample.
+    > - **(3)** The term “Rapid DNA instruments” means instrumentation that carries out a fully automated process to derive a DNA profileanalysis from a DNA sample.